Police investigating 3 double shootings in Connecticut

 BRIDGEPORT, Conn.
-(AP) - Police in Connecticut on Sunday were investigating three separate shootings that each injured two people in Bridgeport, Manchester and New London.
+(AP) - One of six victims in three separate double shootings in Connecticut late Saturday and early Sunday has died, state police said.

-Bridgeport police say a man and a woman were shot around 11:30 p.m.
-Saturday as they were sitting in a car.
-The woman was shot multiple times and was in critical condition at Bridgeport Hospital, while the man was expected to survive a gunshot wound to his leg and was being treated at the same hospital.
+Jennifer Hicks, 20, of Springfield, Massachusetts, died at a hospital following a shooting in a commuter parking lot in Manchester, state police said.
+Troopers responded to the lot at about 2 a.m.
+Sunday and found Hicks and another person wounded.
+Officials did not disclose the other person’s condition.

-Two other people were found shot in a commuter parking lot in Manchester early Sunday morning, state police said.
-Both victims were taken to Hartford Hospital.
-Their conditions haven’t been released.
+At about 11:30 p.m. on Saturday, Bridgeport police say a man and a woman were shot as they were sitting in a car.
+The woman was shot multiple times and was in critical condition at Bridgeport Hospital, while the man is expected to survive a gunshot wound to his leg and is being treated at the same hospital.

 In New London, police responded to a report of shots fired Sunday morning shortly after midnight and encountered a large group of people at a city street corner.
 A man with a gunshot wound was taken to Lawrence + Memorial Hospital, where a second man wounded in the same shooting also was brought.
-Their conditions also have not been disclosed.
+Their conditions have not been disclosed.

-The names of the six victims and details on motives have not been released.
+Police have not released the names of the other five victims or details on motives for the shootings, which remain under investigation.

 Sign up for Daily Newsletters